AdobeDocs/experience-manager-cloud-service.pt-BR/help/forms/creating-adaptive-form.md

    It is an ideal form model if you have investments in XFA-based or XDP forms.
 It provides a direct way to convert your XFA-based forms into Adaptive Forms.
 Any existing XFA rules are retained in the associated Adaptive Forms.
 The resulting Adaptive Forms support XFA constructs, such as validations, events, properties, and patterns.

 * **Using an XML Schema Definition (XSD) or a JSON Schema** XML and JSON schemas represent the structure in which data is produced or consumed by the back-end system in your organization.
 You can associate the schema to an Adaptive Form and use its elements to add dynamic content to the Adaptive Form.
-The elements of the schema will be available for use in the Data Model Objects tab of the Content browser when authoring Adaptive Forms.
+The elements of the schema are available for use in the Data Model Objects tab of the Content browser when authoring Adaptive Forms.

 * **Using none or without a form model**
    Adaptive Forms created with this option don't use any form model.
 The data XML generated from such forms has flat structure with fields and corresponding values. -->